owenmcateer/BpmTapper/README.md

 Returns how many frames per-beat.

 **getSpeed()**
-Transistion speed is 1/2 of BPM tick.
+Transition speed is 1/2 of BPM tick.

 **getBpmOffset()**
 A BPM start offset for syncing animations.